roman-milk/roman-milk.github.io/frank-and.md

  There was one more chapter in the story.
 It was a Wednesday and almost thirty years to the day since Janet had left when Jessica's doorbell rang.
 She answered it to find her mother standing there.
 Before Janet could say a word Jess shut the door in her face and locked it.
 Janet rang the bell and knocked on the door for five minutes before giving up.

  Jess watched from her living room window as Janet walked down the street carrying two suitcases.
 She was never heard from again.
-Report_Story #1